 Ann Tappan

 Ann Tappan grew up in Montclair, New Jersey where she started playing piano at the age of four.
-She studied jazz composition at Berklee College of Music.
-She returned to the New York area to connect with the improvisational avant-garde loft scene.
-In 1976 Ann relocated to the Bay Are to study with ECM pianist Art Lande and became part of his experimental jazz school, first as a student then as an instructor.
+She entered Berklee College of Music to study jazz piano, composition and arranging then returned to the NYC area to connect with the avant-garde loft scene of the ‘70s.
+In 1976 Ann relocated to the Bay Are to study with ECM pianist Art Lande becoming part of his experimental jazz school, first as a student then as an instructor.
 During her time in the Bay Area, she wrote and arranged for many live and recorded projects and performed with such giants as Eddie Henderson and Joe Henderson.

-In 1993 she migrated to Montana where she quickly became a busy performer, private educator, and teacher of the award-winning Bozeman High School Jazz Combo.
+Ann migrated to Montana in 1993 where she quickly became a busy performer, private educator, and teacher of the award-winning Bozeman High School Jazz Combo.
 She was the author and administrator of a 2001 MAC/Jazz Montana grant, a year-long creative music program linking national and local professional musicians to state-wide audiences and K-12 students.
+She maintained an energetic private studio, dedicated to educating the young people of Montana in classical and jazz music.
+She was a faculty member (along with Phil Aaberg and David Morganroth) of the Montana Jazz Piano Workshop, Bozeman’s Camp Epic and in 2017 was Artist in Residence at Hanford High School in Richland, WA.
+She continues to teach in her home studio in Manhattan.

 Drawing by Genie DeWeese